cookpete/auto-changelog/README.md

 auto-changelog --issue-url https://www.redmine.org/issues/{id}
 ```

-You can also set any option in `package.json` under the `auto-changelog` key:
+You can also set any option in `package.json` under the `auto-changelog` key, using camelCase options:

 ```js
 {